 Exchanging data requires a two-way interface for computer programs.

 The level of dependence on servers and client hardware, however, varies from protocol to protocol.
 In a stateless protocol, the client and the server are less dependent on one another and more independent.
 Sending requests reduces the server’s workload because they are self-contained.

 In a stateful protocol, both the server and the client are totally dependent on one another.
-Before users may create a connection, the server must react to requests issued by clients.
+Before users can create a connection, the server must react to requests issued by clients.
 There needs to be resubmitting of the request if the client does not receive a response from the server.

 While this may be due to a number of factors, the protocol connecting the program also affects how quickly transactions happen.
 Some applications are just naturally faster than others.

 In stateless apps, there is no session data stored on the server.
 It can also execute numerous sessions concurrently without requesting further information from a storage platform.
 This makes it possible for a stateless protocol to manage transactions somewhat more quickly.

 However, stateful transactions happen by forcing the server to keep track of transactions for the duration of the session.
 Higher control over the information that is transferred across the network and passed thanks to this type of transaction processing.
 The transaction processing is, however, likewise slow.